6 Zero Waste Alternatives to Trash Bags

 15 bags per month (every second day) = 180 plastic bags per year

-A household that uses every second day a grocery bag (that’s about 15 bags per month) would use about 180 bags per year.
+A household that uses every second-day grocery bag (that’s about 15 bags per month) would use about 180 bags per year.

 This represents around 6 kilograms of CO2.